-One of my biggest goals over the summer was to work with Ani on her reading.
+One of my biggest goals two summers ago was to work with Ani on her reading.

 She made huge strides during her kindergarten year and I wanted to make sure she didn’t lose it over the summer.